-C. Project Narrative [Note: this may be uploaded as an attachment not to exceed 10 pages, as long as all of the sections are covered]:
+C. Project Narrative [Note: this may be uploaded as an attachment not to exceed 10 pages, if all the sections are covered]:

-The project narrative educates the reviewer about the applicant's community and organization; describes the severity of violent crime or gun violence issues and their impact on the community; provides statistics that support the existence and extent of the problem; clearly justifies the need for the grant; and describes existing resources and services currently available to address the problem, including any other funding, and an explanation as to why the resources are inadequate This narrative should include the following sections:
+The project narrative educates the reviewer about the applicant's community and organization; describes the severity of violent crime issues and the impact on the community; provides statistics that support the existence and extent of the problem; clearly justifies the need for the grant; and describes existing resources and services currently available to address the problem, including any other funding, and an explanation as to why the resources are inadequate.

+This narrative should include the following sections:

-- Organization Background.
-Please provide a brief overview of your organization, when you were founded, what your organization does, and the individuals or communities you serve. - Needs Statement.
-Describe the needs of the community served, including the severity of crime or firearms violence issues and the impact of violence on the community.
+• Organization Background.
+Please provide a brief overview of your organization, when you were founded, what your organization does, and the individuals or communities you serve.

+- Needs Statement.
+Describe the needs of the community served, including the severity of crime and the impact of violence on the community.
 Provide specific statistics that support the existence and extent of the problem as defined in the eligibility section of these guidelines.
 Identify if a strategic comprehensive assessment has been completed, and if so, what the assessment shows. - Population Served.
 Describe the intended population served by the project.
 Be specific about the localities, neighborhoods, communities, or types of individuals that will be served by the program. - Community Background.
-Please describe how firearms violence and violent crime has impacted your community, and what efforts your organization has already made or strategies you would like to implement to address that problem. - Community Plan.
+Please describe how gun violence and violent crime has impacted your community, and what efforts your organization has already made or strategies you would like to implement to address that problem. - Community Plan.
 Please describe how the proposed project ties to community plans to address violence. - Project Description.
-Provide a description of the proposed project or practice and some of the planned implementation activities and the activities' relevance to reducing firearms related violence in your community.
-Provide information on how your project intend to reduce violent crime based on your outlined activities. - Promising Practice.
-Describe the components of the promising practice that will address the stated problems. - Capabilities: Provide a description of the organization and the capabilities of the organization to implement the proposed project.
-Describe any prior experience working collaboratively with the locality.
+Provide a description of the proposed project or practice and some of the planned implementation activities and the activities' relevance to reducing violent crime in your community.
+Provide information on how the project will incorporate a collaborative and multi-disciplinary approach. - Promising Practice.
+Describe the components of the promising practice that will address the stated problems. - Capabilities.
+Provide a description of the organization and the capabilities of the organization to implement the proposed project. - Timeline.
+Describe the planned implementation activities and their relevance to the stated goals and objectives. - Sustainment Plan.
+Provide a brief description of how your agency will continue the funded initiative once grants funding ends.
+Include any long-term adjustments your office plans to continue throughout and beyond the grant period.